nitrozyna/ScaleDM1/README.md

-ScaleHD: Automated Huntington Disease genotyping
+ScaleDM1: Automated Huntington dystrophy type1 genotyping
 =========================================================
-ScaleHD is a package for automating the process of genotyping microsatellite repeats in Huntington Disease data.
+ScaleDM1 is a package for automating the process of genotyping microsatellite repeats in Myotonic Dystrophy type 1 data.
 We utilise machine learning approaches to take into account natural data 'artefacts', such as PCR slippage and somatic mosaicism, when processing data.
 This provides the end-user with a simple to use platform which can robustly predict genotypes from input data.

 By default, input is an aligned .sam file (either through stdin, or user specified files/directories); only genotyping is carried out.
-However, if you wish to use ScaleHD as a pipeline for unaligned reads, providing the software with a configuration XML file will allow for quality control (trimming, demultiplexing) of raw reads, alignment, and then genotyping.
+However, if you wish to use ScaleDM1 as a pipeline for unaligned reads, providing the software with a configuration XML file will allow for quality control (trimming, demultiplexing) of raw reads, alignment, and then genotyping.

 The general overview of the application (assuming use of all stages) is as follows: